alanwunsche/GPT-Prompts/easy-research-guide.md

 I will select a number from your most recent response and we will iterate through this cycle until i type exit

 > How to use the Advanced Prompt:
-> If you get to "Question E", you can go back up the tree by asking for "Question B option 3"
+> If you get to "Question E", you can go back up the tree by asking for "Question B option 3" (which would select the third suggestion previously probided after responding to Question B)